-Now and for the foreseeable future, Port Orleans French Quarter and Riverside are the Moderate Resort hotels at Walt Disney World that we recommend.
+Port Orleans French Quarter and Riverside are sister Moderate Resort hotels at Walt Disney World that we recommend to anyone who loves themed environments.
 So…which is the better option for your WDW vacation?
-This post offers our head-to-head smackdown between the two to answer that question.
+This post offers our head-to-head smackdown to see which reigns supreme.
+(Updated February 11, 2023.)

-First, we have to admit that there’s no one-size-fits all answer to that question.
-This post is not trying to reach a definitive conclusion (although we will) as much as weigh the pros and cons of each Port Orleans Resort so that you can decide for yourself.
-Notwithstanding theme, we think Riverside and French Quarter each have a lot to offer–enough that you can forgo a stay at the other Moderates for now.
+We won’t bury the lede–they’re both great hotels and there’s no one-size-fits all answer to the question of which Port Orleans Resort is best.
+This is not trying to reach a definitive conclusion (although we will) as much as weigh the pros and cons of each Port Orleans Resort so that you can decide for yourself.
+Notwithstanding theme, we think Riverside and French Quarter each have a lot to offer.

-With that underlying assumption, this post will seek to address is whether you should choose Port Orleans French Quarter, or if Riverside is the better choice for your family.
-With that in mind, we’ll compare theme, cost, dining, pools, and other amenities to help you determine which is right for you…
+This comparison addresses whether you should choose Port Orleans French Quarter, or if Riverside is the better choice for your family.
+With that in mind, we’ll compare theme, cost, dining, pools, and other amenities to help you determine which is right for you.

 Theme: Port Orleans Riverside – Both of these resorts are the height of romantic theming and Southern charm at Walt Disney World.
 Due to the expansion projects at the other Moderates, these two resorts are now the pinnacle of theme among the Moderate Resorts.